geins-io/ralph-ui/documentation/components/CaIcon.md

 # CaIcon

 Display an inline svg icon.
 Default icon library is [Feather icons](https://feathericons.com/).
+To use another library, just replace all of the svg-files in the `assets/icons` folder and you're good to go.

 ## Props